kylemitchell/prod-design-brief/template.md

   - [ ] Full Fidelity Composition
 - How should the feature make the user feel?
 - How would this feature benefit a user?

+## Competitive Analysis
+- What are our competitors doing to solve these problems?
+- What opportunities do we have to make the experience better for our users?